ceph/ceph/doc/rbd/rbd-cloudstack.rst

    - For **Protocol**, select ``RBD``.

-   - For **Provider**, select appropriate provider type (i.e. DefaultPrimary, SolidFire, SolidFireShared, or CloudByte).
+   - For **Provider**, select the appropriate provider type ``(i.e. DefaultPrimary, SolidFire, SolidFireShared, or CloudByte)``.
 Depending on the provider chosen, fill out the information pertinent to your setup.

 #.
 Add RBD cluster information (cephx is supported).

    - For **RADOS Monitor**, provide the IP address of a Ceph monitor node.

    - For **RADOS Pool**, provide the name of a RBD pool.